 An uncontested divorce in South Africa

-The process can go ahead quickly if both parties agree to a divorce and have reached a settlement on childcare and financial issues.
+The process proceeds quickly if both parties agree to the divorce and reach a settlement on childcare and financial issues.

-Uncontested divorces are the quickest and cheapest option, and usually involve both parties working with the same attorney to put together an agreement, which can then be provided to the court.
+Uncontested divorces are the quickest and cheapest option.
+They involve both parties working with the same attorney to forge an agreement.
+This agreement then goes to the court.

-In simple cases, it can be possible to get divorced without an attorney being involved.
+In simple cases, divorce is possible without an attorney.
 In what’s informally known as a DIY divorce, you can get the required forms from your local magistrate’s court or use an online divorce service.

-This process is best saved for simple and uncontested cases, such as when a couple have only been married a short time, or where there are no disputes or any substantial assets that need dividing.
-This kind of divorce could be finalised in just four to six weeks.
+This process is for simple and uncontested cases.
+These include when a couple has only been married a short time or where there are no disputes.
+This kind of divorce can conclude in just four to six weeks.